adobe/butler/contrib/README.md

 `config-manager = ["prometheus", "alertmanager"]`

 ### scheduler-interval
 The `scheduler-interval` option is how often you want butler to process the configuration files which it has been configured to grab and handle for this manager.
-The `scheduler-interval` is an integer value in seconds.
+The `scheduler-interval` is an string based integer value in seconds.

 #### Default Value
-300 (5 minutes)
+"300" (5 minutes)

 #### Example
-`scheduler-interval = 300`
+`scheduler-interval = "300"`

 ### exit-on-config-failure
-The `exit-on-config-failure` option is a boolean option specifying whether or not you want butler to quit completely, on butler configuration errors.
+The `exit-on-config-failure` option is a stringed boolean option (eg: "true" or "false")specifying whether or not you want butler to quit completely, on butler configuration errors.

 If this option is not specified, butler will continue to try and retrieve the configuration and try to reload it.

 #### Default Value
-false
+"false"

 #### Example
-`exit-on-config-failure = true`
+`exit-on-config-failure = "true"`

 ### status-file
 The `status-file` option is a string path to the location where butler should store some internal status information to.